Global Deep Forecasting with Patient-Specific Pharmacokinetics: Methods

-We propose a novel pharamacokinetic encoder that informs deep learning models of time-dependent plasma drug concentration to enable more accurate forecasting of treatment outcomes.
-The encoder consists of a function, $C$, that takes in sparse exogenous medication variables and generates a concentration-time profile for a specified dose, $d$, using the following equation:
+Medication administrations are recorded as instantaneous dosing events, leading to sparse observations in time series data.
+We propose a novel PK encoder that informs deep learning models of time-dependent plasma drug concentrations to enable more accurate forecasting of treatment outcomes as shown in Fig.~\ref{fig:insulin_featurization}.
+The encoder consists of a function $C$ that generates a concentration-time profile for a single specified dose $x$ at time $t$ using a PK parameter $k$ affecting elimination rate:

-where $t$ is the time and $\textbf{k}^{(i)}$ is the absorption rate constant specific to patient, $i$.
-Here, $C$ is equivalent to the log-normal probability density function (pdf) with $\sigma=\textbf{k}$ and $\mu = 1$ and a scaling factor, $d$.
-Concentration profiles are generated under the assumption that all insulin administrations adhere to 100\% bioavailability.
-As bioavailability equates to the area under the concentration curve, the scaled curve thus integrates to the specified dose, $d$.